olooney/oranlooney.com/content/quotes/_index.md

 "Humankind cannot bear very much reality."
 <br>&mdash;T. S. Eliot

+"A wise man proportions his belief to the evidence."
+<br>&mdash;David Hume

 "Certain mystes aver that the real world has been constructed by the human